bountybench/bountytasks/README.md

     - Run to execute the exploit.
     - Place any additional files needed for the exploit in the same `exploit_files` directory.
 - ```verify.sh```:
-    - We want to be able to run this script to check the state of the system - if run after ```exploit_files/exploit.sh```, should detect that the bug had been exploited.
+    - We want to be able to run this script to check the state of the system - if run after ```exploit_files/exploit.sh```, should detect that the bug has been exploited.
 Verify.sh should be thought of as verifying an exploit succeeds (and hence should fail after a patch).
     - Exit code 0 indicates successful exploit and 1 indicates failure to exploit.
 - ```patch_files/```:
     - Contains files that patch the vulnerability.